 Types of marketing jobs in Canada

-Marketing jobs in Canada are categorized under two National Occupational Classification (NOC) codes: NOC 0124 (advertising, marketing, and public relations managers) and NOC 1123 (professional occupations in advertising, marketing, and public relations).
+Marketing jobs in Canada are categorized under two National Occupational Classification (NOC) codes: NOC 10022 (advertising, marketing, and public relations managers, previously NOC 0124) and NOC 11202 (professional occupations in advertising, marketing, and public relations, previously NOC 1123).

-NOC 0124 covers skill type 0 jobs that include manager and director level roles with designations such as marketing manager or director, advertising manager or director, internal communications manager, public relations manager, and sales and marketing manager.
+NOC 10022 covers TEER 0 jobs that include manager and director level roles with designations such as marketing manager or director, advertising manager or director, internal communications manager, public relations manager, and sales and marketing manager.

-NOC 1123 covers skill type A jobs in marketing that typically require a university degree.
+NOC 11202 covers TEER 1 jobs in marketing that typically require a university degree.
 Some example designations include marketing coordinator, marketing specialist, communications specialist, communications officer, advertising consultant, media coordinator, and public relations consultant.

 Salaries in the marketing field vary by seniority and job responsibilities.
-According to the government’s Job Bank, advertising, marketing, and public relations managers (NOC 0124) make between $24.04 and $67.31 per hour in Canada.
-For other professional occupations in advertising, marketing, and public relations (NOC 1123), hourly wages vary between $17.79 and $51.92.
+According to the government’s Job Bank, advertising, marketing, and public relations managers (NOC 10022, previously 0124) make between $24.04 and $67.31 per hour in Canada.
+For other professional occupations in advertising, marketing, and public relations (NOC 11202, previously 1123), hourly wages vary between $17.79 and $51.92.

 According to Glassdoor estimates, the average base pay for marketing coordinators in Canada is $52,915 per year.
 Marketing specialists make an average of $69,547 per year, and marketing managers earn an average of $72,453 per year.